 Please be advised that normal processing times have been interrupted and so we thank you for your on-going patience.

-If you have any questions, contact the Tribunal by email: marriagetribunal[at]archtoronto.org
+If you have any questions, please contact the Tribunal by email, as our phones are not regularly monitored at this time: marriagetribunal[at]archtoronto.org.

 (Micah 6:8, RSV)